scholzj/what-is-new-in-strimzi/0.31.0/README.md

                 fieldRef:
                   fieldPath: metadata.name
    ```
-   The leader election is enabled by default, even through only one replica is used by default.
+   The leader election is enabled by default, even though only one replica is used by default.
    Check the docs for all available options.

 3. Scale the Cluster Operator to use 2 replicas.